-In the XRP Ledger, "rippling" describes a process of atomic net settlement between multiple connected parties who have trust lines for the same currency.
-Rippling is an essential part of issued currencies, because it allows users who trust the same issuer to send issued balances to each other with the issuer as a passive intermediary.
-In a sense, rippling is like a passive, two-way currency exchange order with no limit and a 1:1 exchange rate for two currencies with the same currency code but different issuers.
+In the XRP Ledger, "rippling" describes a process of atomic net settlement between multiple connected parties who have trust lines for the same token.
+Rippling is essential, because it allows users who hold tokens to send those to each other with the issuer as a passive intermediary.
+In a sense, rippling is like a passive, two-way exchange order with no limit and a 1:1 exchange rate for two tokens with the same currency code but different issuers.

-Caution: If you create a trust line to another address, you must explicitly enable the
+Caution: When you create a trust line, you must explicitly enable the

 tfSetNoRipple flag to block rippling on your side of that trust line.